Wrath of the Titans: Plot

-Ten years after defeating Hades' Kraken, Perseus, the demigod son of Zeus, now lives as a fisherman with his young son Heleus, after the death of his wife Io.
+Ten years after defeating Hades' Kraken, Perseus, the demigod son of Zeus, now lives as a fisherman with his son Heleus, after the death of his wife Io.
 Zeus visits Perseus, warning him that, since humans stopped praying to them, the gods are losing their powers and becoming mortal.
-They can no longer sustain the walls of Tartarus which are holding back the imprisoned Titan Kronos.
-Perseus, valuing his family's safety, refuses to get involved.
+They can no longer sustain the walls of Tartarus which are holding back the imprisoned Titan Kronos with him.
+Perseus, valuing his family's safety, refuses to help.

 Zeus meets his brothers Hades and Poseidon and his son Ares in Tartarus.
-He asks Hades for help in rebuilding Tartarus' walls, but Hades rejects the offer and attacks Zeus.
-Ares too, having decided to betray Zeus, attacks his father.
+He asks Hades for help in rebuilding Tartarus' walls, but Hades rejects the offer and attacks Zeus, as does Ares.
 Poseidon is fatally injured in the ensuing fight.
 Hades and Ares imprison Zeus, stealing his thunderbolt.
 They plan to make a deal with Kronos: in exchange for remaining immortal, they will drain Zeus' divine power to revive Kronos.
 The walls of Tartarus break, unleashing monsters onto the world.

-After killing a two-headed Chimera that attacked his village, Perseus travels to meet his father.
+After killing a two-headed Chimera in his village, Perseus decides to see Zeus.
 He instead finds a dying Poseidon who informs him of the situation and tells him to find his demigod son Agenor, who will lead him to Hephaestus, who knows the way into Tartarus.
 Poseidon then gives Perseus his trident and succumbs to his injuries.
 Perseus, Andromeda and Agenor set out to find Hephaestus on a hidden island.

 Agenor explains that Hephaestus created three weapons which Zeus, Hades, and Poseidon wield: Zeus' thunderbolt, Hades' pitchfork, and Poseidon's trident, which can jointly form the Spear of Trium, the only weapon that can defeat Kronos.
-After an encounter with three 30 ft.
-Cyclopes, the travelers eventually meet the now-mortal Hephaestus and reach the entrance of a labyrinth leading to Tartarus.
+After an encounter with three Cyclopes, the travelers eventually meet the now-mortal Hephaestus and reach the entrance of a labyrinth leading to Tartarus.
 Hephaestus sacrifices himself during an attack by Ares to enable Perseus, Andromeda, and Agenor to enter the labyrinth.
-Once inside the labyrinth they encounter the Minotaur that attacks them, but Perseus manages to kill it.
+Inside the labyrinth, a Minotaur attacks Perseus, who kills it.